 When it comes to a career as a personal support worker (PSW), there is so much more to consider than just your education.
-As with any job where you’ll be interacting with and caring for other people, there are many essential skills that you’ll need to have in your arsenal to set yourself up for success.
+As with any job or industry where you’ll be interacting with and caring for other people, there are many essential skills that you need to have in your arsenal to set yourself up for success.
 If you’ve chosen this as your career, it’s likely that you already have good interpersonal and communication skills, but there’s of course so much more to it than that!

 In a role like a personal support worker, where you’ll be working one-on-one with individuals to provide medical, emotional, and daily support, there will be a lot of overlap between the personal and professional skills you use.

 First up, let’s cover the professional side, which you’ll need a bit more instruction and specialized practice to master!

 That said, some of these are also skills you’ve likely learned over your own life, such as how to do dishes, laundry, grocery shop, drive a car, etc. Some of your patients will need assistance with these tasks to help improve their quality of life, and knowing these essentials will help you on the job often.

 While there will likely also be a nurse on hand or visiting in some cases, you will still need training in these areas for non-invasive and/or non-sterile medical care.
 Additionally, you’ll want to be trained in CPR, and how to safely lift and move low mobility patients.

 As a personal support worker, you’ll also need to be trained in specific social support topics in order to provide the right level of care for both your patients and their families.
 Such topics include abuse and neglect, care for the dying, family assistance, and care for cognitive and mental health concerns.
 You should be well versed in how to navigate different interpersonal situations and in treating different conditions, especially chronic or cognitive conditions as part of your PSW professional skill set.